cu-mkp/edition-webpages/docs/research+resources/principles-translation.md

 maintain ambiguity, providing as literal and consistent a rendering of the original French as possible.
-This frequently meant foregoing a more elegant solution in favor of a clunky and at times archaic rendering which preserves the author-practitioners rich, down-to-earth, and occasionally rambling vernacular.
+This frequently meant foregoing a more elegant solution in favor of a clunky and at times archaic rendering which preserves the author-practitioner's rich, down-to-earth, and occasionally rambling vernacular.

 This “hands-off” approach applies first and foremost to technical terms.